All My Airships

 see angel rays and coral beds, see pillars where

-the pearls lay burnt. the first shurd— the second,
+the pearls lay burnt in darkness. the first shurd— the second,

 with large mouthed sabalo, the toxin spines